Saint Aloysius Gonzaga, Bent Iron, and Summer’s Solstice

 wikipedia.org

-On this memorial we remember Saint Aloysius Gonzaga (+ 1591), a Jesuit scholastic who died at what we might consider the too-young age of 23 while solicitously caring for victims of the plague in Rome – but he accomplished much in a short time.
+On this 21st day of June, we remember Saint Aloysius Gonzaga (+ 1591), a Jesuit scholastic who died at what we might consider the too-young age of 23 (just short of the 24 club, but an honorary member) while solicitously caring for victims of the plague in Rome.
+But he accomplished much in a short time.

 Aloysius, whose original name was Luigi, hailed from a rich, noble family, and was intended for a life of honour and privilege.
-But, for all his parents’ and relatives’ urgings, he began to distance himself from this even while a young boy.
+In spite of his parents’ and relatives’ urgings, he began to distance himself from their intended end for him, even while a young boy.
 Soon after receiving his First Communion from Saint Charles Borromeo, he took a private vow of chastity when he turned nine, and adopted a life of strict asceticism.
 Later in his teen years, against his father’s wishes (who finally relented), Aloysius firmly and unequivocally decided to enter the Jesuits, renouncing all rights to his significant inheritance.
 He was the ‘rich young man’ who did not turn away sorrowful, but followed Christ, full of joy, giving all.

 As a novice, Aloysius’ spiritual director was none other than Saint Robert Bellarmine (saints forming saints!), a fellow Jesuit and a Cardinal, one of the great lights of the post-Tridentine reform and renewal.
 It was Bellarmine who would later offer sage advice to Galileo, and may have been able to avert that crisis and debacle, had he lived long enough.
 But guiding a young novice to holiness is no small feat in itself.
 Aloysius once admitted to his director that the smell and uncleanness of the plague victims made him violently sick, a repugnance that he suppressed so well that no one ever suspected, his zeal for the unenviable task seemed so evident to those around him.
 Aloysius was well aware of his own potential for sin and vice, in which so many around him were immersed, once admitting, I am but a crooked piece of iron, and have come into religion to be made straight by the hammer of mortification and penance.